From No-Regret to Strategically Robust Learning in Repeated Auctions: Introduction

 Now we provide an informal technical overview that sketches the main ideas behind our results.
 We first briefly review the analysis in~\citet{KSS24}, and then explain how our approach builds on but also differs from theirs, describing our technical contributions.

-\paragraph{The analysis in~\citet{KSS24}.} \citet{KSS24} study a setting where the auctioneer strategically sets reserve prices in repeated first-price auctions.
+\paragraph*{The analysis in~\citet{KSS24}.} \citet{KSS24} study a setting where the auctioneer strategically sets reserve prices in repeated first-price auctions.
 They first consider the single-bidder case and derive an elegant relation~\citep[page 21]{KSS24} that can be phrased as

 where $\bm{p}^{(t)}$ represents the bidder's quantile strategy (see Figure~\ref{fig:illustration_quantile_strategy} caption) at round $t$, and $u^{(t)}$ is the bidder's utility function at round $t$.
-Using a potential function argument based on Eq.~\eqref{eq:KSS_relation}, they prove that agile OGD is strategically robust in the single-bidder case.
+Using a potential function argument based on Eq.~\eqref{eq:KSS_relation}, they prove that agile OGD, when used to update the quantile strategy, is strategically robust in the single-bidder case.

 For the general setting with multiple bidders, their analysis follows the same plan as~\citet{BMSW18}.
-Specifically, they first show that if a bidder adopts agile OGD, then in hindsight she can gain only negligible utility by swapping the bidding strategies associated with different value types across the entire time horizon (this property can be viewed as an online analog of incentive compatibility, or as a no-swap-regret property between value types).
+Specifically, they first show that if a bidder adopts agile OGD (in a manner similar to the single-bidder case), then in hindsight she can gain only negligible utility by swapping the bidding strategies associated with different value types across the entire time horizon (this property can be viewed as an online analog of incentive compatibility, or as a no-swap-regret property between value types).
 This, in turn, allows them to construct a global incentive-compatible auction that upper bounds the auctioneer’s average revenue per round.
 Their proof of the no-swap-regret property is based on another potential function argument inspired by their analysis of the single-bidder case, and it is carried out under a technical assumption that the PDFs of the bidders’ value distributions are bounded everywhere\footnote{Our approach sidesteps this assumption.}.

-\paragraph{Our approach.} The starting point of our approach is the relation in Eq.~\eqref{eq:KSS_relation} from~\citet{KSS24}, and from there we proceed in a different direction.
+\paragraph*{Our approach.} The starting point of our approach is the relation in Eq.~\eqref{eq:KSS_relation} from~\citet{KSS24}, and from there we proceed in a different direction.
 We first identify the right abstraction to extend this relation to the more general setting with multiple bidders, where the auctioneer is allowed to strategically choose auction formats that satisfy allocation monotonicity and voluntary participation.
 Informally, we construct an incentive-compatible auxiliary auction $\tilde{\M}^{(t)}$ for each round $t\in[T]$ such that (omitting some technical details for clarity)

 where $\bm{p}_i^{(t)}$ represents bidder $i$'s quantile strategy at round $t$, and $u_i^{(t)}$ is the bidder $i$'s utility function at round $t$.
 The derivation of this relation is the main technical contribution of our work.